detomon/wigglebone/README.md

 > Scaled **Skeletons** or their **MeshInstances** may not work as intended as global values are used for calculation.

-## Properties
+## Bone Properties

 Properties are stored in a separate **WiggleProperties** resource type.
 This way, bone properties can be reused and shared between multiple bones.

 ### Mass Center

-The mass center is attached to the bone end and determines how motion and gravity influences the motion.
+The mass center is attached to the bone's end and determines how motion and gravity influences the motion.
 As there is no way to get the bone length automatically, this point has to be set manually.
 Usually its along the Y-axis of the bone.

 ### Gravity

 The force pulling at the mass center.
 This can be any force but is usually used for gravity.
-This value has no real unit; make it bigger to pull more :)

 ### Stiffness